AugustinaOkonkwo/AugustinaOkonkwo/README.md

-Hi, I’m Augustina Okonkwo, a Data analyst with strong background in Mathematics.
+Hi, I’m Tina Okonkwo, a Data analyst with strong background in Mathematics.

 I am analytically curious with proficiency working with Python,Power BI and SQL.